MahdiAbabneh/MahdiAbabneh/README.md

 ## Full-Stack Mobile Developer

 Welcome to my GitHub profile!
-I'm a passionate Full Stack Developer with a background in Architecture, currently based in Amman, Jordan.
-I'm dedicated to crafting web solutions that combine creativity with technical excellence..
+I'm a passionate Full Stack Mobile Developer, currently based in Amman, Jordan.
+I'm dedicated to crafting Mobile Apps solutions that combine creativity with technical excellence..
 Here's a glimpse of what I bring to the table:

 - 🔭 **Experience**: